readmenewz[.]com redirect removal instructions

 What is readmenewz[.]com?

-Readmenewz[.]com one of those rogue websites that, if visited, redirect visitors to dubious websites or display some questionable content.
-It is very similar to other pages of this type, such as shireamentsp[.]info, notify-system[.]com, mediasvideo[.]live and many others.
-Typically, people get redirected to such websites by potentially unwanted apps (PUAs) that are installed on browsers (and/or operating systems) or through clicked intrusive, deceptive ads.
-In most cases people download and/or install PUAs without knowing about it.
-Additionally, app of this type are usually designed to collect various data and deliver intrusive advertisements.
+readmenewz[.]com is a rogue websites that redirects visitors to other dubious websites or displays dubious content.
+It is similar to other sites of this type, such as shireamentsp[.]info, notify-system[.]com, mediasvideo[.]live and many others.
+Typically, people are redirected to these websites by potentially unwanted apps (PUAs) that are installed on browsers and/or operating systems, or through clicked intrusive, deceptive ads.
+In most cases, people download and/or install PUAs inadvertently.
+Additionally, PUAs are usually designed to collect data and deliver intrusive advertisements.

-Once installed, unwanted apps regularly open pages like readmenewz[.]com in a new browser window or tab.
-When visited, this page (and other similar pages) redirects users to other (about 2 or 3) untrustworthy websites.
-It is very likely that opened pages may contain malicious content, advertise questionable software, etc. However, quite often instead of causing redirects these pages display some dubious content, their behaviour depends on a geolocation of their visitor.
-It is worth mentioning that readmenewz[.]com notifies its visitors about some file that is ready for download.
-However, to be able to download it visitors have to click the "Allow" button which, if clicked, will allow readmenewz[.]com to show notifications.
-It is just one of the clickbait techniques that are being used to trick people into giving shady pages a permission to show their notifications.
-If allowed, they start to display various ads and other notifications that usually lead to other untrustworthy websites.
-Furthermore, most PUAs are designed to deliver various intrusive ads like banners, pop-ups, coupons, surveys, and so on.
-If clicked, they either redirect users to untrustworthy websites or execute scripts designed to download and/or install unwanted, potentially malicious software.
-Moreover, these ads conceal underlying contents of visited websites.
-Furthermore, PUAs gather browsing-related as well.
+Once installed, unwanted apps regularly open sites such as readmenewz[.]com in a new browser window or tab.
+When opened, this web page (and other similar pages) redirects users to other (about 2 or 3) untrustworthy sites that might contain malicious content, advertise dubious software, etc. Rather than causing redirects, however, these sites might display dubious content.
+Their behaviour depends on users' geolocations.
+Note that readmenewz[.]com notifies visitors of a file, which is supposedly ready for download, however, to download it, visitors are urged to click the "Allow" button.
+If clicked, this will allow readmenewz[.]com to show notifications.
+This is one of many 'clickbait' techniques used to trick people into giving dubious sites permission to show their notifications.
+If granted, they start to display ads and other notifications, which usually lead to other untrustworthy websites.
+Furthermore, most PUAs deliver intrusive ads such as banners, pop-ups, coupons, surveys, and so on.
+If clicked, these redirect users to untrustworthy websites or execute scripts designed to download or install unwanted, potentially malicious software.
+Furthermore, these ads conceal underlying content of visited websites.
+PUAs also gather browsing-related.
 For example, IP addresses, URLs of visited websites, entered search queries, geolocations, and so on.
-Their developers share gathered information with third parties, possibly cyber criminals, who misuse it to generate revenue.
-Such actions might cause users of PUAs various problems related to online privacy, browsing safety or even identity theft.
-We strongly recommended to remove (uninstall) such apps as soon as possible.
+Developers share the information with third parties, possibly cyber criminals, who misuse it to generate revenue.
+These actions might cause problems relating to online privacy, browsing safety or even identity theft.
+We strongly recommended that you remove (uninstall) such apps immediately.